technototes/Decode2025/pedroviz/README.md

         offset?)
 - [ ] Support additional parts of the path builder
   - [ ] multiple paths, headings, braking strength, tValues, etc...
-- [ ] Maintain any code that I don't actually parse (keep chunks of code that aren't represented in the UI)
+- [ ] Maintain any code that I don't actually parse from the source code (keep chunks of code that aren't represented in the UI)
   - [ ] Maintain comments

 # Docs-n-stuff